8i8/conf/README.md

 		Check: func(v interface{}) (interface{}, error) {
 			s := *v.(*string)
 			if len(s) == 0 {
-				return v, fmt.Errorf("What ...
+				return v, fmt.Errorf("What is this ...
 No text?")
 			}
 			return v, nil
 		},